-The Council meets on the second Wednesday of every month (except August) and all are welcome to observe these meetings.
+The Council usually meets on the second Wednesday of every month (except August) and all are welcome to observe these meetings.

-Community Councils are the most local level of government and are independent of Borough councils although thye maintain a close working relationship.
+Community Councils are the most local level of government and are independent of Borough councils although they maintain a close working relationship.

 Councillors have an active interest in their communities and work in partnership with residents, local groups and collaborate with other councils when necessary.

 Councillors help provide local services and take decisions that form the policy of the Council.
 Councillors are not paid nor do they receive expenses.
 They have to abide by a Local Government Code of Practice, declaring any financial, personal or prejudicial interest in any matter under discussion at a Council meeting.